You are here:

 Science, technology, engineering and maths (STEM)

 The Armourers and Brasiers' Company provides grants to primary and secondary schools to promote science.
 Primary schools can apply for a £600 grant.
 Secondary schools can apply for a £1,000 grant.
-Applications are open from 1 April 2020.
+Applications should be open after 19 April 2020.